tempo-riz/REST-API-GO/README.md

     - variables.env
 This is what's inside it in format key=value

-    foo=bar
-    aristote=Eucl1de
-    a=b
-    permissions=foo:GET,POST aristote:GET,DELETE
+    POST=foo user1
+    DELETE=aristote
+    USERS= foo:bar artistote:Eucl1de user1:pass1

-Now in our main.go we can retrieve them, and convert those values into a Map
+Now in our main.go we can retrieve them, and convert those values into a Map splice

+    getSpliceFromEnv("KEY")

+And then, for users we can parse them into a map:

+    users := make(map[string]string)
-    for _, e := range os.Environ() {
+	for _, e := range getSpliceFromEnv("USERS") {
-		if i := strings.Index(e, "="); i >= 0 {
+		if i := strings.Index(e, ":"); i >= 0 {
 			users[e[:i]] = e[i+1:]
 		}
 	}

-and now we can use our creditentials without them beeing readable by anyone accessing the code
+Now we can use our creditentials without them beeing readable by anyone accessing our code

 Before :